 Are consumers or local businesses set to absorb the additional cost of alternatives?

-How much of a price do we put on our environment?
+Time will tell.
+Regardless, how much of a price do we put on our environment?